collective/collective.easyform/README.rst

       </value>
     </record>

-Then add the NorobotCaptcha field to the forms where you want to use it.
+Add the NorobotCaptcha field to the forms where you want to use it.
-As field type use ``NorobotCaptcha`` and set ``require`` to false.
+Use the field type ``NorobotCaptcha`` and leave ``require`` unchecked.

-As last step you might want to not include the norobotcaptcha field in the thanks page and mailer action.
+As a last step you might want to avoid including the norobotcaptcha field in the thanks page and the mailer action.
 To do that, edit the form, go to the "Thanks page" settings, disable "Show all fields" and then include only those you want.
-Likewise for the mailing: Open the form actions via the actions toolbar menu and edit the mailer settings accordingly.
+Likewise for the mailer: open the form actions via the Actions toolbar menu and edit the mailer settings accordingly.

 Actions